 When those kids receive participation awards in a competition, they know they didn’t win.
 Their trophies aren’t as big or as nice as the first-place team’s trophy.
 But it makes them proud to have been there.
 It gives them something to show their grandparents, their friends, their parents.
 It makes them want to come back and try again, try for that bigger trophy.
 If they win, they learn that hard work sometimes pays off.
 If they lose, they’re rewarded for coming back to try again.
 They’re rewarded for learning more and for sticking through and giving it their all.

 At some point, the participation trophies stop.
 Most of the time recognition stops completely.
 The kids will have learned how to find satisfaction for themselves.
 Those that learn to do that will be successful.

 The Real Reason for Participation Trophies

 Maybe you always won first place and you’re the best at everything.
 But if you’re not working to better yourself and learning compassion for others, then you haven’t learned very much.
 Everyone should fail.
 Every kid should receive a participation trophy.
 Everyone should work hard and know they did a good job.
 We all should receive feedback on what we did.
 That’s how we improve.

 The league’s job, any program’s job, is to reward participation.
-Without kids, there is no league, there is no winning team or first place trophies.
+Without kids, there is no league, there is no winning team or first-place trophies.
 Their job is to keep the kids coming back.
-It’s the coaches’ and the parents’ jobs to give the feedback.
+It’s the coaches’ and the parents’ jobs to give feedback.

 Compliment the work of others.
 Give constructive feedback.
 Avoid putting down others to lift yourself up.
 Don’t get offended when others offer that help.
 Everyone can improve.
 In any profession, on any project.
 That’s the message we should be sending.
 Not by taking away trophies, but by promoting hard work, sportsmanship, and teamwork.